Danielle-Respes/Northpeak-Descent-Cross-Platform-Intrusion-Sentinel-KQL-2026/kql-learning-log.md

 # KQL Learning Log

-My running log as I learn KQL on this hunt: the operators that clicked, the ones that bit me, and the patterns starting to stick.
-AI is my syntax tutor; the analysis is mine.
+I'm new to KQL, so I'm keeping a log of what I figure out and the questions I still have.
+It helps me remember what I've learned so I can use it on the next hunt.
+AI helps me with the syntax.
+The analysis is mine.

 ## Syntax learned